What to Expect if You Receive an IRS Final Notice of Intent to Levy

 How Many Notices Does the IRS Send Before Levy?

-Typically, the IRS sends about four notices before it levies your assets.
-However, the number can vary, and the agency only needs to send two notices.
+While four or more notices are typical, the number can vary.
+Legally, the IRS only needs to send two.
 The law states that the IRS can only levy your property if it sends you a bill and a 30-day notice of intent to levy.

 However, the IRS can levy your assets without sending you a 30-day notice in the following situations: